pbund/blog2/content/posts/first-post-121222.md

 http://technologyordie.com/testing-throughput-with-ttcp-and-cisco-devices

 -	No VRF support, available on ISR 4321
+-	available on ISR routers (at least the 4321)

 If you really want to test maximum speed, I would use alternative speed tests between PCs/Macs attached directly to the network devices in question.